David-Lin665/RPG/README.md

 In this stage, we have just started this programm.
 There's still so many things which we should learn and discover.
 If you happen to be a game developer or experts in related fields.
 Please give us some advices and guidance.
 Thank you!

+如果您想助我們一臂之力，請email到 lin1040055@gmail.com
+if you are willing to help, please send email to lin1040055@gmail.com